The Ultimate Guide to Building a Production-Grade Node.js Backend in 2025

 Modern Tooling Choices

-- TypeScript - Type safety and better developer experience
+- TypeScript – Type safety and better DX.

 API Examples